 Documentation of allergenic cross-reactivity for prostaglandins is limited.
 However, because of similarities in chemical structure and/or pharmacologic actions, the possibility of cross-sensitivity cannot be ruled out with certainty.

 Intracavernous (Caverject, Caverject Impulse, Edex): Individualize dose by careful titration; doses >40 mcg (Edex) or >60 mcg (Caverject) are not recommended: Initial dose must be titrated in health care provider setting.
-Patient must stay in the health care setting until complete detumescence occurs; if there is no response, then the next higher dose may be given within 1 hour; if there is still no response, a 1-day interval before giving the next dose is recommended; increasing the dose or concentration in the treatment of impotence results in increasing pain and discomfort.
+Patient must stay in the health care setting until complete detumescence occurs; if there is no response, then the next higher dose may be given within 1 hour; if there is still no response, a 1-day interval before giving the next dose is recommended; doses should be titrated to the lowest effective dose; increasing the dose or concentration in the treatment of impotence results in increasing pain and discomfort.

-Initial dose titration: According to the prescribing information for Caverject Impulse, no more than 2 doses during the initial titration should be given within a 24 hour period.
+Initial dose titration: According to the prescribing information for Caverject and Caverject Impulse, no more than 2 doses should be given within a 24-hour period during the initial titration.

 Vasculogenic, psychogenic, or mixed etiology: Initiate dosage titration at 2.5 mcg.

 If there is a partial response, increase dose by 2.5 mcg to a dose of 5 mcg and then, in increments of 5 to 10 mcg (depending on erectile response) until the dose that produces an erection suitable for intercourse and not exceeding a duration of 1 hour is reached.